What To Consider When Using A Mortgage Refinance To Pay Off Debt

 Keep this in mind when you’re considering your budget and financial goals.
 If you’re having trouble making your monthly payments now, a refinance may not help.
 It could even put you at risk of foreclosing on your home.

 Does The Cost Of The Mortgage Make Sense Compared To Other Options?

 You’ll need to pay closing costs on a mortgage refinance, just like you did on your original mortgage.
 Underwriting and origination fees are common closing costs associated with a refinance, but they’re not the only ones you’ll have to pay.
 Some additional costs may include an application fee, appraisal fee and attorney review fee.
 The total closing costs of a refinance will depend on the amount you borrow, where you live and the lender you choose.

-If the cost of a mortgage refinance is too high, another option to consider is using a personal loan to consolidate debt.
-A personal loan may be a better fit for your financial goals if:
+If the cost of a mortgage refinance is too high, another option to consider is getting a personal loan to consolidate debt.
+Certain types of personal loans may be a better fit for your financial goals if:

 - You want to keep your equity or don’t have enough equity to refinance.

 - You want to take out a smaller loan amount.

 - You want to avoid higher closing costs.

 Though closing costs may be significantly lower, the tradeoff is that you’ll be paying a higher interest rate than you would by refinancing your mortgage, though it won’t be as high as credit card interest rates.
 You also won’t be able to deduct interest paid on that personal loan.